-In early March, ILS school counselors meet with all the students to review core course placement and elective selection process.
+In early March, ILS school counselors meet with all students to review core course placement and the elective selection process.

-At that time both parents and student receive:
+At that time students and parents/guardians receive:

-- Core Course Verification Form to be signed by both Student and parent.
+- Core Course Verification Form to be signed by the student and parent/guardian

+- Elective options

-- Grade level Elective Selection Guidelines
+- Elective Selection Guidelines

-- Grade Level Electives

-- Student Schedule Deadlines Form
+- Student Schedule Deadlines sheet

+- Link to the Elective Selection Online Form used to select electives for the following year.